node-xyz/xyz.example.risingstack.trace/README.md

 ![](https://github.com/node-xyz/xyz.example.risingstack.trace/blob/master/media/met.png?raw=true)

 Notes:
   - During this tutorial, I deployed all services in a single VPS and ran a benchmark test on them using [Apache Benchmark, aka. ab](https://httpd.apache.org/docs/2.4/programs/ab.html).
-That's why you see an external client sending messages to `Frot`.
+That's why you see an external client sending messages to `Front`.
 The benchmark was similar to this:

   `ab -k -p post.data -c 10 -n 20000 HTTP://SERVER_IP:4001/service\?service_path\=task/cpu`

   `post.data` file is irrelevant since we are not using the post body but the query instead.

-  Remember that `Frot` node was listening for **external clients** on port 4001.
+  Remember that `Front` node was listening for **external clients** on port 4001.
   - Aside from the thick lines between
     - Client -> Worker
     - External -> Front | Front -> Worker

   which were our job, what are the other thinner lines indicating small message rates (~10rmp)? what about the circulating lines from one node to itself?
 Those are because of the [Default Ping](https://node-xyz.github.io/documentations/advance/ping-mechanisms) mechanism in xyz.
 This mechanism basically keeps track of all nodes inside a system and what functions they are exposing, hence it need to send some messages under the hood every once in a while to check other nodes.
 This is why you can simply call `ms.call({service: ...})` and the message will be redirected automatically, even if the destination is in another host all the way across the globe.

   - During the peak of response time in the last image, I was taking heavy benchmarks from `?service_path\=task/io`, which is more intensive.

 You can read the [full documentation of xyz](https://node-xyz.github.io/documentations) and [Trace](https://trace-docs.risingstack.com/) if you want to learn more!

-The full code of this tutorial can be obtained from [here](https://github.com/node-xyz/xyz.example.risingstack.trace)
+The full code of this tutorial can be obtained from [here](https://github.com/node-xyz/xyz.example.risingstack.trace).

-## Appendix: Using a load balancer
+I hope that you have enjoyed this article.
+I will sone publish the second part of this article, in which we will scale out our worker service and use an internal load balancer to distribute the messages among them.

-Coming soon.
+In the meantime, any comments or suggestions are welcomed.